 I recommend using fat balls and suet pellets when it is really cold.
 It is so easy to make your own and if you have children they really like getting involved then watching the result afterwards.
 One of the most popular feeding items in my garden is the coconut half filled with a suet-based food.
 The birds love these things and even birds I haven’t seen before come to investigate.
 The only problem I find is they are easily dominated by larger birds, such as Magpies and Starlings.

 If you prefer feeding the smaller birds in your garden, consider a suet block held in a wire cage.
-This suet block feeder with tray, from Little Peckers is a good start for the money.
+This suet block feeder with tray, from Supa is a good start for the money.
 It may not be quite as convenient to hang as a coconut half but will prove just as popular.

 I have had some really good results using niger seed.
 It is a hit through most of year, especially around the colder months.
 I have a family of seven Gold Finches, who regularly visit in the front garden.
 Interestingly, they leave the mixed seed in the other feeder in favour of the niger seed.